-QED is a sub-contractor to Insight Systems Corporation on the USAID funded Knowledge-Driven Agricultural Development (KDAD) project.
-KDAD mobilizes and shares best practices, lessons learned, and effective methods to reduce extreme poverty, hunger, and undernutrition through agriculture-led economic growth.
-KDAD is the USAID Bureau for Food Security’s (BFS) primary tool for capturing, sharing, and promoting best practices in agriculture, nutrition, and economic development.
-In addition, the project supports knowledge management (KM) efforts to advance and improve internal and external knowledge sharing and learning among other Agency operating units, including the Bureau for Policy, Planning, and Learning; the Bureau for Economic Growth, Education, and Environment; and the Office of Gender Equality and Women’s Empowerment.
+QED worked as a sub-contractor to Insight Systems Corporation on the USAID funded Knowledge-Driven Agricultural Development (KDAD) project.
+KDAD mobilized and shared best practices, lessons learned, and effective methods to reduce extreme poverty, hunger, and undernutrition through agriculture-led economic growth.
+KDAD was the USAID Bureau for Food Security’s (BFS) primary tool for capturing, sharing, and promoting best practices in agriculture, nutrition, and economic development.
+In addition, the project supported knowledge management (KM) efforts to advance and improve internal and external knowledge sharing and learning among other Agency operating units, including the Bureau for Policy, Planning, and Learning; the Bureau for Economic Growth, Education, and Environment; and the Office of Gender Equality and Women’s Empowerment.

-KDAD manages and/or supports the Agrilinks, Feed the Future, Microlinks, and WLSME websites and provides comprehensive KM services including:
+KDAD managed and/or supported the Agrilinks, Feed the Future, Microlinks, and WLSME websites and provides comprehensive KM services including:

 • Regular seminars and webinars